TITLE 77: PUBLIC HEALTH

 results in substantial functional limitations in 3 or more of the following areas of major life activity:

-receptive and expressive language,
+receptive and expressive language;

-capacity for independent living, and
+capacity for independent living; and

 economic self-sufficiency; and

-reflects the person's need for combination and sequence of special, interdisciplinary or generic care, treatment or other services which are of lifelong or extended duration and are individually planned and coordinated.
+reflects the person's need for combination and sequence of special, interdisciplinary or generic care, treatment or other services that are of lifelong or extended duration and are individually planned and coordinated.
 (Section 3-801.1 of the Act)

 Dietetic Service Supervisor − a person who:

-is a dietitian; or
+is a dietitian;

-is a graduate of a dietetic technician or dietetic assistant training program, corresponding or classroom, approved by the American Dietetic Association; or
+is a graduate of a dietetic technician or dietetic assistant training program, corresponding or classroom, approved by the American Dietetic Association;

-has successfully completed a Dietary Manager's Association approved dietary managers course; or
+has successfully completed a Dietary Manager's Association approved dietary managers course;

 is certified as a dietary manager by the Dietary Manager's Association; or